Robert III of Flanders: History

 In July 1305, after his father had died in captivity, he was allowed to return to his county.
 The execution of the Treaty of Athis-sur-Orge would mark the rule of Count Robert.
 Initially, he achieved some success in moving the countryside and the cities to fulfill their duties.
 However, in April 1310 he started to radically resist the French, with support of his subjects and his family.
 Both diplomatically and militarily he managed to make a stand against the French king.
 In December 1318, King Edward II of England sent nobles to mediate between Count Robert and William I, Count of Hainaut, in order to ease the passage of trade.
 When Robert marched to Lille in 1319 the militia from Ghent refused to cross the Leie with him.
 When his grandson Louis I of Nevers pressured him as well, Robert gave up the battle and went to Paris in 1320 to restore feudal bonds with the French King.

 But even after that, he would hamper the execution of the Treaty of Athis-sur-Orge to the point of being excommunicated.
 Robert died in 1322 and was succeeded by his grandson, Louis, Count of Nevers.

-He was buried in Flanders in Saint Martin's Cathedral in Ypres, as was his explicit wish to be buried on Flemish soil.
+He was buried in Flanders in St Martin's Cathedral in Ypres, in accordance with his explicit wish to be buried on Flemish soil.
 His body was only allowed to be transferred to the abbey of Flines (near Douai) when Lille and Douai were again part of the County of Flanders.
 His first wife and his father were also buried in this abbey.